Reference checking

 var i32 mut x= 0;

-var i32 &imut r1= x; // Create derived from "x" reference when another derived mutable reference exists.
+var i32 &imut r1= x; // Create a derived from "x" reference while another derived mutable reference exists.
 An error will be produced.

 }